 More than 10% of Fortune 500 companies have done away with the annual ratings as per a Washington Post.
-Business landscapes have changed significantly for almost every industry , they are much more dynamic and competitive than they were a couple of years ago.
+Business landscapes have changed significantly for almost every industry, they are much more dynamic and competitive than they were a couple of years ago.
 Organizations need to be Agile, Innovative, De-centralized and must empower employees for decision making.
-When the way organizations work have changed, People Management definitely cannot be driven through old school of carrot and stick approach.
-Effective Communication, Timely Recognition, Real time feedback, Objective and key result based performance monitoring and mentoring is the key here.
+When the way organizations work has changed, People Management definitely cannot be driven through the old school of carrot and stick approach.
+Effective Communication, Timely Recognition, Real-time feedback, Objective and key result based performance monitoring and mentoring is the key here.

 Let’s look at the 5 important reasons, to part our ways with the Standard Annual Performance reviews